s, they1. Overview of the Policy

 4.1.
 We will explain why we collect information from you and how we will use it before you provide it to us, unless it is obvious.
 With regard to each of your visits to our site we will automatically collect information including (without limitation) the following:

-- the internet protocol address used to connect your computer to the internet, time zone setting, geographical location, browser type and version, operating system and platform, referral source, length of visit, page views and website navigation paths;
+- time zone setting, geographical location, browser type and version, operating system and platform, referral source, length of visit, page views and website navigation paths;

 - information about your visit, including the full Uniform Resource Identifiers (URI), clickstream to, through and from our site, page response times, download errors, length of visits to certain pages, page interaction information (such as scrolling, clicks and mouse-overs, methods used to browse away from the page) and any phone number used to call us.